Escape icy winds and snowstorms with these cool lessons.

 Students use language, creative thinking, and social skills to create a class mural based on the book When Winter Comes.

-The Magic School Bus kids are freezing!
-When they discover that heat flows from hotter to colder things, they find ways to block heat from escaping and learn how insulation works.
+Join the Magic School Bus kids as they discover how heat flows from hotter to colder things and find ways to keep the heat in!

 Students learn to track temperatures, research winter animals, and create a winter word wall that they can use as a reference tool.